0graph/yfinance/README.md

 # yfinance
 A Yahoo Finance API Custom Function for Google sheets.

 # Installation
 1. on your sheet go to tools -> Script Editor
 2. Create new script and copy function.gs to it
+3. Once saved it should be ready for use

 # Usage